-1. Non-team members (mentors, teachers, parents and other family, chaperones, translators and other adult team members) are not allowed in the student work area.
+1. Non-team members (mentors, teachers, parents and other family, chaperones, translators, and other adult team members) are not allowed in the student work area.

-- 2. Mentors are not permitted to be involved in building, repairing, or programming their team's robots both before and during the competition. - 3.
-Mentor interference with robots or referee decisions will result in a warning in the first instance.
+- 2. Mentors are not permitted to be involved in building, repairing, or programming their team's robots before and during the competition. - 3.
+In the first instance, mentor interference with robots or referee decisions will result in a warning.
 If this behavior recurs, the team could face a possible elimination from the tournament. - 4.
 Robots have to be the work of the students.
-Any robot that appears to be identical to another robot may be prompted for re-inspection.
+Any robot that appears identical to another robot may be prompted for re-inspection.